A

 hard copy

-A printed or plotted form of an electronic document (computer data
+A printed or plotted form of an electronic document (computer data file).

 header

-The portion of a connector assembly which is mounted on a printed
+The portion of a connector assembly which is mounted on a printed circuit.

 HEAT SINK

-to the external environment.
-Usually a heat sink is made of metal,
+Heat conductive material used to transmit heat from the silicon chip to the external environment.
+Usually a heat sink is made of metal, typically aluminum.

 HEAT SLUG